An official website of the United States government

 U.S. COAST GUARD

-Rear Admiral Little previously served aboard six Coast Guard Cutters, held three afloat commands, accumulated over 13 years of sea time, and operated in both the Atlantic and Pacific areas of operations.
-His operational career has been focused on securing the U.S. maritime border, conducting alien migrant and narcotics interdiction, defense operations, combating criminal networks, and safeguarding U.S. maritime commerce.
-His most recent afloat command was the National Security Cutter STRATTON, which deployed to the Western Pacific for defense and security operations with the U.S. Navy’s Seventh Fleet, the Arctic Ocean and Bering Sea to protect National sovereign interests, and the Eastern Pacific to support the U.S. Southern Command’s counter narcotics surge of 2020, that resulted in 1,000 arrests and seizure of 120 tons of narcotics.
+RDML Little has served aboard six Coast Guard Cutters, held three afloat commands, accumulated over 13 years of sea time, and operated in both the Atlantic and Pacific areas of operations.
+RDML Little’s operational career has been focused on securing the U.S. maritime border, conducting alien migrant and narcotics interdiction, defense operations, combating criminal networks, and safeguarding U.S. maritime commerce.
+His most recent afloat command was the National Security Cutter STRATTON, among the most capable and technologically advanced ships in the Coast Guard’s surface fleet.
+In STRATTON, RDML Little deployed to the Western Pacific for defense and security operations with the U.S. Navy’s Seventh Fleet, the Arctic Ocean and Bering Sea to protect National sovereign interests, and the Eastern Pacific to support the U.S. Southern Command.
+He has led numerous combined military and law enforcement operations afloat to strengthen relationships with international allies and partners.

-Rear Admiral Little has also served in several shore-based staff tours, most recently as the Director of the Joint Interagency Task Force West, leading the Task Force in Honolulu, Hawaii and their partners to counter illicit drugs and threats to protect the U.S. Homeland and strengthen a free and open Indo-Pacific.
-He also served as the Executive Assistant to the Commandant of the Coast Guard.
+RDML Little has also served in several shore-based staff tours, including as the Executive Assistant to the Commandant of the Coast Guard.
 In this capacity, he was a principal advisor on policy, strategy, and resource initiatives across all operational and mission support activities.
 Other staff assignments include Chief of Maritime Forces for the Coast Guard’s Pacific Area, Special Assistant to the 28th Vice Commandant of the Coast Guard, Appropriations Manager in the Office of Resource Management, and Deputy Comptroller at the Coast Guard’s Training Center in Yorktown, Virginia.